On this page:

 Who is eligible for REDAA funding?

-REDAA aims to support organisations that have proven effective systems for supporting the actions of local communities and Indigenous Peoples.
-Lead organisations should be able to show they are non-profit, and may be non-governmental organisations, research institutions or community-based organisations.Â
+REDAA aims to support organisations that have proven effective systems for supporting the actions of local communities and Indigenous Peoples in sub-Saharan Africa, South Asia or Southeast Asia.

 How can I apply for a grant?

-Applications will be made through IIED’s Flexigrant system.
-Guidance on how to use the FlexiGrant system will be included in the Guidance for Applicants document which will be available when the first grant call opens on 14 June 2023.
-The main contact point for support with applications will be enquiries@redaa.org. Â
+Applications will be made through IIEDās Flexigrant system.
+The main contact point for support with applications will be enquiries@redaa.org.

 Where can REDAA initiatives take place?